neuphonic/neutts-air/README.md

 For optimal performance on-device:

-1. Use the GGUF model backbones.
+1. Use the GGUF model backbones
-2. Pre-encode references.
+2. Pre-encode references
 3. Use the [onnx codec decoder](https://huggingface.co/neuphonic/neucodec-onnx-decoder)

 Take a look at this example [examples README](examples/README.md###minimal-latency-example) to get started.